 I had the privilege of working with Jenee’ Bourgeois and her daughter, Anna James, who is having treatment at St. Jude.
 They approached me to create recipes that would entice children undergoing treatment to eat.
 There are foods that are better tolerated and ease the symptoms while under treatment, however, we do want the kids to eat for strength and their well-being too.
-If you aren’t familar with St Jude, it is a wonderful insititution that I feel fortunate to donate too.
-My book, Eating Well Through Cancer, includes some of the recipes I featured for the paper and then I had some kid-friendly recipes that maybe could include the kids in the ktichen.
+If you aren’t familiar with St Jude, it is a wonderful institution that I feel fortunate to donate too.
+My book, Eating Well Through Cancer, includes some of the recipes I featured for the paper and then I had some kid-friendly recipes that maybe could include the kids in the kitchen.
+Spanish edition of my Eating Well Through Cancer cookbook, now available: Alimentándose bien durante el cancer.
 Here’s one of my recipes I prepared and you can check the article for the fun presentation.

 Here’s my Otameal Pancake recipes and you can check out more recipes in “Holly Clegg Adapts Recipes For Children”

 Keep these pancakes in the freezer and pop them into the microwave for a quick breakfast.
 The whole wheat flour boosts the fiber and adds a nutty flavor and you can always add chocolate chips and serve with sliced bananas.

 2 egg whites